auth0/laravel-auth0/README.md

 ### Access Control

-The SDK automatically registers its authentication and authorization guards into the standard `web` and `api` middleware for your Laravel application, respectively.
+The SDK automatically registers its authentication and authorization guards into the standard `web` and `api` middleware groups for your Laravel application, respectively.

 See [docs/Configuration](./docs/Configuration.md) for guidance on disabling this automatic registration, and manually registering the guards.